Maine: Population

+Race and ethnicity

-The table below shows the racial composition of Maine's population as of 2016.
+The table below shows the racial and ethnic composition of Maine's population as of 2016.

 According to the 2016 American Community Survey, 1.5% of Maine's population were of Hispanic or Latino origin (of any race): Mexican (0.4%), Puerto Rican (0.4%), Cuban (0.1%), and other Hispanic or Latino origin (0.6%).
 The six largest ancestry groups were: English (20.7%), Irish (17.3%), French (15.7%), German (8.1%), American (7.8%) and French Canadian (7.7%).

 People citing that they are American are of overwhelmingly English descent, but have ancestry that has been in the region for so long (often since the 17th century) that they choose to identify simply as Americans.

 Maine has the highest percentage of French Americans of any state.
 Most of them are of Canadian origin, but in some cases have been living there since prior to the American Revolutionary War.
 There are particularly high concentrations in the northern part of Maine in Aroostook County, which is part of a cultural region known as Acadia that goes over the border into New Brunswick.
 Along with the Acadian population in the north, many French-Canadians came from Quebec as immigrants between 1840 and 1930.

 The upper Saint John River valley area was once part of the so-called Republic of Madawaska, before the frontier was decided in the Webster-Ashburton Treaty of 1842.
 Over a quarter of the population of Lewiston, Waterville, and Biddeford are Franco-American.
 Most of the residents of the Mid Coast and Down East sections are chiefly of British heritage.
-Smaller numbers of various other groups, including Irish, Italian and Polish, have settled throughout the state since the late 19th and early 20th century immigration waves.
+Smaller numbers of various other groups, including Irish, Italian, Swedish and Polish, have settled throughout the state since the late 19th and early 20th century immigration waves.

+Today there are four federally recognized tribes in Maine, including the Mi'kmaq Nation.
+In 2020, 7,885 identified as being Native American alone, and 25,617 did in combination with one or more other races.